 Arnarstapi for sunrise it was then and what a sunrise we experienced.
 There’s a lovely little harbour, a prominent house to photograph and the wonderfully lit snow capped mountains that reside behind the harbour and that’s all I need to get my creative juices flowing.

-Once we had our fix of the black church, we were taken to a huge coastal rock arch near Arnarstapi for sunset.
+Once I had my fix of the black church, I was taken to a huge coastal rock arch near Arnarstapi for sunset.
 The large, powerful waves crashed against the thick set rocks pillars of the archway below so I decided to stay elevated, some 80ft up on a small ledge instead.

 Sunset was subtle but equally as stunning with the last throws of light bearing down over Mt Stapafell with the wonderful tones of pink illuminating the snow covered rocks.
 This country really is beautifully calm and peaceful at times.